ReduxFlakes/ReduxFlakes/README.md

 ## Skills

 My language stack includes C, Java, and almost nothing of Python.
-I also have experience with web development using HTML, CSS, 11ty, and Jekyll.
+I also have experience with web development using HTML, CSS, 11ty, Astro, and Jekyll.

-I'm currently taking my second GPI degree which includes JAVA.
+I'm currently taking my second GPI degree which includes Java and PHP.

 ## Projects